Written by Dr. Stalin Ramprakash

 Breastfed babies post the age of 6 months should be given additional iron-fortified cereals and other food that can help fight iron deficiency.
 An iron-rich diet can be maintained by providing food that are good sources of iron:

 Apart from this, foods can be given to ensure the healthy absorption of iron.
 This is done by giving food rich in Vitamin C :

 Cow’s milk is not recommended for babies less than a year old.
-Cow’s milk does not contain enough iron to fuel a baby’s growth and too much cow’s milk is a strict no. Milk also makes it harder for the body to absorb iron thus paving way for iron deficiency anemia in toddlers.
+Cow’s milk does not contain enough iron to fuel a toddler’s growth and too much cow’s milk is a strict no. Milk also makes it harder for the body to absorb iron thus paving the way for iron deficiency anemia in toddlers.

-Iron deficiency in children can be completely avoided with a little care and attention to what they are eating.
-While ensuring your child has enough iron in their diet is a must, there is no need to panic if they refuse to eat iron rich food one day and wolf it down the next.
+Iron deficiency in toddlers can be completely avoided with a little care and attention to what they are eating.
+While ensuring your toddler has enough iron in their diet is a must, there is no need to panic if they refuse to eat iron-rich food one day and wolf it down the next.
 The body stores iron and has enough supplies to fill in the gaps.

 Encouraging the toddler to eat a wide variety of food substances is far better than having very restricted choices.
 Establishing the variety is best achieved between 6-12 months after food refusal may become a problem.